Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antifreeze (Ethylene Glycol)

 Even very small amounts can be life-threatening.
 For cats, 1–2 teaspoons (approx. 5–10 ml) can be fatal; for a medium-sized dog, about 30–60 ml.
 Any suspected ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. should be taken seriously. - Can I give my pet alcohol at home if I suspect ethylene glycol ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems.?

 No, never attempt self-treatment with alcohol.
-The dosage is critical and must be administered under veterinary supervision.
+The dosage is critical and must be carried out under veterinary supervision.
 Incorrectly dosed alcohol can cause additional problems. - How do I know if my pet has ingested antifreeze?

-Yes, with early treatment, full recovery is possible.
-However, survival chances decrease drastically if treatment only begins after kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment. sets in. - How can I protect my pet from antifreeze poisoning?
+Yes, with early treatment, a full recovery is possible.
+However, the chances of survival drop drastically if treatment only begins after the onset of renal failure. - How can I protect my pet from antifreeze poisoning?

-Store ethylene glycol-containing products safely and out of reach of animals.
-Clean up spilled liquids immediately and thoroughly.
-If possible, use propylene glycol-based antifreeze.
-Keep garages and workshops closed to your pets. - Can my pet suffer permanent damage even if it survives the poisoning?
+Store products containing ethylene glycol safely and out of reach of animals.
+Clean up spilled liquids thoroughly and immediately.
+Use propylene glycol-based antifreeze whenever possible.
+Keep garages and workshops locked to your animals. - Can my pet suffer permanent damage even if it survives the poisoning?

 Yes, permanent kidney damage is a common complication, especially if treatment was delayed.
-This may require lifelong, specialized care. - Are certain animal species or breeds more susceptible to ethylene glycol intoxication?
+These may require lifelong, special care. - Are certain animal species or breeds more susceptible to ethylene glycol intoxication?

-Cats are significantly more sensitive than dogs and show more severe poisoning symptoms at lower doses.
-Within the species, there are no known breed predispositions. - Can ethylene glycol intoxication be transmitted to humans?
+Cats are significantly more sensitive than dogs and show more severe symptoms of poisoning at lower doses.
+There are no known breed predispositions within the species. - Can ethylene glycol intoxication be transmitted to humans?

 No, the poisoning is not contagiousContagious means infectious.
 Diseases that can easily be transmitted from one animal to another or from animals to humans are referred to as contagious..
-However, you should wear gloves when handling a poisoned animal if antifreeze might be on its fur, to avoid contaminationContamination refers to the pollution of surfaces, objects, water, food, or air with harmful microorganisms, chemicals, or other hazardous substances..
+However, you should wear gloves when handling a poisoned animal if there could be antifreeze on the fur to avoid contaminationContamination refers to the pollution of surfaces, objects, water, food, or air with harmful microorganisms, chemicals, or other hazardous substances..

 Literature